Home » Departments » Police » Police FAQ

 How do I know if I need to hire a police detail?

-If a road will be encumbered in any way, a police detail is required.
-Usually one officer is sufficient, but you should check with the Highway Department when getting a permit.
+If a road will be encumbered in any way, police details are required.
+Usually, one officer is sufficient, but you should check with the Highway Department when getting a permit.
 Depending on the location, more than one officer may be necessary.

 Certain social or community events will also require hiring a police detail, which may be stipulated by either the facility where the event will take place or when applying for the event permit.